SafeRoboticsLab/ECE346/ROS_Core/src/Labs/FinalProject/README.md

 ```bash
 roslaunch final_project task1_detection.launch
 ```
-Note: you have to run the 3 terminals as before; Thus the line above is the 3rd terminal where you run your algorithm.
+Note: you have to run 2 terminals (one to start truck, and this one in laptop which *includes* visualization ;Thus the line above is the 2nd terminal where you run your algorithm.

 Once you start SLAM, a static obstacle should appear in real-time (and change position if you move it around).
 This should work with multiple static obstacles, assuming no occlusion.